 The printed book can be bought from Learningguild for $25 (postage within Australia $9).
 A cheque may be sent, made out to Learningguild and posted to 23 Fallon St, Brunswick, Victoria 3056, or a bank draft to Learningguild’s account (633 108 1622 69245).

-One sign of proficiency in English would be to give acceptable corrections in nearly all the places where the sentences at the end of Ch.
+One sign of proficiency in English (achievable in fact by the end of Year 11 of good secondary education) would be to give acceptable corrections in nearly all the places where the sentences at the end of Ch.
 5 of MS are defective.
 Another would be to do the same for the faulty sets of words at the end of each section of QPS.

-Progress toward excellence can be made by building up an ability to write perceptive, relevant, concise and grammatical answers to the sets of various questions in the second half of Ch.
+Progress towards excellence can be made by building up (especially in Year 12?) an ability to write perceptive, relevant, concise and grammatical answers to such sets of various questions as those at the end of Ch.
 6 of MS.

-In Set B, after appreciations of John’s work from professors in Oxford, Princeton/Melbourne and Boston, are five Learningguild exam papers set 2014-16, each accompanied by the report on that particular exam.
+In Set B, after appreciations of my work from professors at Oxford, Princeton/Melbourne and Boston, are five Learningguild exam papers set 2014-16, each accompanied by the report on that particular exam.
 All of these pairs are worth consulting, perhaps especially that for April 2014.
 To obtain a mark of middle B or above indicated proficiency, a mark in the A grade excellence.

 The five sections of these exam papers and reports can provide plenty of material for developing understanding, care and perceptiveness in each region; but so can the teacher, and the students, especially through discussion.
 Early notice should be given of any other kinds of work such an exam will or may require, and of any oral exam.